dunamismax/go-monorepo-template/README.md

 ## Contributing

-Contributions to this template are welcome!
+Contributions are welcome!
 Please feel free to fork the repository, create a feature branch, and open a pull request.

----

 ## License

-This repository is licensed under the **MIT License**.
+This project is licensed under the **MIT License**.
 See the `LICENSE` file for more details.